-The Council has undertaken cash flow modelling through to December 2021 which demonstrates the Council's ability to work within its Capital Financing Requirement (CFR) and Cash management framework, with a minimum headroom of £100 million (based on CFR less actual borrowings).
+The Council has undertaken cash flow modelling through to December 2024 which demonstrates the Council's ability to work within its Capital Financing Requirement (CFR) and Cash management framework, with a headroom of £17m (based on CFR of £181m less actual borrowings of £164m).
+However, there are plans to generate capital receipts which will be used reduce borrowings and hence increase the headroom.

 The Council remains confident in its ability to maintain sufficient cash for its services through the medium term.
-This is based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £4.3 million at 21 October 2020 and the ability for short-term borrowing under the Treasury Management Policy of up to the CFR.
-This demonstrates that the Council has sufficient liquidity over the same period, assuming forecast average short term borrowings of £97 million.
+This is based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £18.750 million (as at 06 February 2023) and the ability for short-term borrowing under the Treasury Management Policy of up to the CFR.
+This demonstrates that the Council has sufficient liquidity over the same period, assuming forecast average short-term borrowings of £100 million

-The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, 12 months from the date of the audit report, based on the review of the forecasted reserve and cash position.
+The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, 12 months from the date of the audit report, based on the review of the forecasted reserve and cash